dreams897/pokecrystal/README.md

 * Everyone who contributed to the [pret Crystal repo](https://pret.github.io/pokecrystal/)
 * [lwelyk](https://github.com/lwelyk) for coding and support (this started as a fork of their work)
 * Th3Element05 for some scripts
+* nehochupechatat for a lot of help with testing and making sure everything is aligned with RBY gameplay

 [Discord Channel](https://discord.gg/cSCDrA96yh) for updates and discussion